If you’re an introvert, or highly sensitive person, you know that after a social gathering, you need space to be alone.

 Another benefit is that you, as the parent, can go have time to meditate, do yoga, read a book or rest.

 When children are alone, they naturally come back to their center and settle in and relax.
+Hence create an environment from Just DIY Decor for them to relax.

 We all need space, and indulging our children all day long, while never setting firm boundaries, is unhealthy.
 This leads to children feeling unsafe, insecure and with too much power to manipulate you.